JDIS/jdis-games-2018/README.md

 **Note 2**
 This documentation contains formulas.
 For most AIs, it will be safe to ignore them.

+**Note 3**
+In case of an unforeseen extreme imbalance in the game, the organizers reserve the right to change the necessary variables at any point during the competition.

 # The Game
 Every team controls cells on a map containing every other team.
 The map also